General information for attendees

 Conference participation

-The conference will be held in person, but the Plenary session will be live-streamed and there will be an online poster display as well.
+The conference will be held in person, but the Plenary session will be live-streamed, and there will be an online poster display.
 The conference will be held in the Fulton and Jubilee buildings.
-Find us with our campus map.
-Both buildings are on raised areas, accessible by both steps and ramps, and with automatic doors.
+You can find us by using the campus map.
+Both buildings are on raised areas, accessible by both steps and ramps, and have automatic doors.

 Refreshments will be served in both buildings, and lunch will be served in Fulton.